 Basically, the answer isn’t complex, but it is very dependent on the context of what you’re referring to when you say “launch.”

-If you’re asking about a new product launch …
+If you’re asking about a new product launch, then …

 I wouldn’t do it more than every three months.
 Launch is intensive, and part of why it attracts attention – and subsequently interest, desire, and action – is because it is unusual, special, noticeable.